andreipfeiffer/manifesto/README.md

 - ✂️ **Remove unused code**
   You won't need it later.
 You might think you will, but **foreseeing** hasn't been proven yet as a human skill.
 Even [Wikipedia](https://en.wikipedia.org/wiki/Foresight_(psychology)) has little information about it.

+- 👃 **Code smells**
+  Spotting refactoring opportunities gets easier and easier once we learn to identify the various [code smells](https://blog.codinghorror.com/code-smells/) which signal that our code starts to [rot](https://en.wikipedia.org/wiki/Software_rot).

 <br />